sal55/langs/MLang/Modules.md

 This is done at the top of each module, with each being a different set of `imports` depending on which other module's exports are needed.

 This was how my previous scheme worked as well.
-But it looked dreadful: each module started with a rag-tag 'shopping list' of modules that was different from every other, and that needed constant maintenance as code changed: new symbols were imported, some were delete.
+But it looked dreadful: each module started with a ragtag 'shopping list' of modules, that was different from every other, and that needed constant maintenance as code changed: new symbols were imported, some were deleted.

 Also, it didn't really work when a group of related modules wanted to share entities, but which they wanted to keep private from other modules.